THE HISTORY OF ELECTROCANA

 These albums, most notably 2006’s The Katie Sermon and 2012’s The Water Balloon, were rapturously received by local radio, most notably listener-support station and indie-tastemaker KEXP.

-With the disbanding of The Harborrats following Michael’s move to Boston, Sam formed The Teen Soul Explosion with longtime Harborrat bassist Ken Nottingham, drummer Aimee Zoe and Allison stepping up as keyboardist to help achieve the ideal “synth-wop” combination of oldies and 80’s influences.
+Sam formed the most recent and longest-running version of The Harborrats with longtime Harborrat bassist Ken Nottingham, drummer Aimee Zoe and Allison stepping up as keyboardist to help achieve the ideal “synth-wop” combination of oldies and 80’s influences.
 Over the last two years, the band has strived to achieve a unique and ass-kicking sound that comes off as both very familiar and as something never heard before

 Following their 2015 release Live at Columbia City Theater EP, Sam and band will be releasing their first single in February 2016 to be followed by a full-album release.
 In the meantime, they’ll be playing out throughout the Pacific Northwest and showering the citizens with “that new sound.”